“Invoices, invoices, invoices!” (Facturi, facturi, facturi)

 A mutant, garish never before seen Europa – putting to shame ethno-state politics and nationalistic trends blooming all over Fortress mono- Europe, far removed from the new walled countries and barbed wires being installed and raised almost simultaneously at the Eastern borders of the continent.
 What better moment to reclaim such a space post factum, after it has done its work, after it traded back & forth for 30 years, after it’s all gone, all destroyed, all demolished to make room for another unreal estate boom and bust, just a ‘propriety’ returned to the owners where even more financialization of the housing sector can take place.

 Reclaiming the Europa-Bucharest black market as a twilight- SciFi infected sinofuturist Europe of sorts, would make it an impossible but welcome Interzone.
 One that does not settle for cheesy Techno-Orientalist tropes (Roh et. al. 2015) and we should be able to not follow into the pitfalls of Blade Runner or why it got it so wrong.
 This porous contact / buffer Sino- Turkish- Romanian- Vietnamese- Romani- Bulgarian- Iranian- Indian- Pakistani- Syrian- Afghan- Nepali ++ Interzone that lasted 30 years and commingled at the ends of Bucharest and kept together various immigrant flows and low income communities at close quarters with each other, under constant fear from both their overlords and the authorities.
 Always making a hard bargain, always forced to sell and buy at dumping prices, living and sleeping on top of gigantic bags full with bootleg goods.
 Having to eat from the same single-use plates, using the same spoons or chopsticks, eating at the same unhygienic but always tasty improvised joints, living the hard life of a porter pushing huge sky-high sealed stacks of boxes down the same lanes, on their own backs or on two wheel hand held trolleys.
+We have to stop associating cosmopolitanism with NY, Paris, London, Berlin global North cities and multinational HQ and acknowledge where the other side of globalization lies, a more multifariouss, dense entaglement that is to be found far from the financial districts of the West and thriving among the polyethnic, much less glamorous, intimate and makeshift worlds of Chungking Mansions (Gordon Mathews 2011).

 For 30 years Europa Market opened up at same early morning opening hours – 4am, following other rhythms, trying to dodge the controls, laboring under the same cruel optimism and get-rich schemes in order to settle accumulating debts, keep worker remittances flowing and dream to get even and pay the interest rates on those overdue travel expenses to Europe.